 The conference is an opportunity for the doctoral student to present results and plans for the thesis, to discuss research questions and ways to approach them.
 It's organized by the doctoral students and they shall also take on the responsibility for reviewing submitted papers.
 The reviewing is only meant to give experience and to get feedback, not to exclude.
 At least one senior researcher within the research environment is invited to take part in the review process.
 No paper is officially published.
 The conference takes place in early spring.

 We also organize an annual meeting for all graduate students working in the research environment to examine issues dealing with research training and career after graduation.
 This meeting takes place at the beginning of the fall semester.

-It is the student's and the supervisor's responsibility to use the individual study plan (pdf, 167.4 kB) (ISP) to frame goals, plans and success criteria for the supervised research.
+It is the student's and the supervisor's responsibility to use the Individual Study Plan (ISP) that is found on the Guidelines and forms webpage to frame goals, plans and success criteria for the supervised research.
 The ISP is followed up every year or, if desired, every semester.